 This formula will be a major help in saving you time when performing financial modeling and will also improve your accuracy in Excel.

-Excel Shortcuts Cheat SheetLooking to be an Excel wizard?
-Increase your productivity with CFI's comprehensive keyboard shortcuts guide (for PC and Mac!)
+Keyboard Shortcuts SheetLooking to be an Excel wizard?
+Increase your productivity with CFI's comprehensive keyboard shortcuts guide.

 The Excel roundup formula asks you to reference a specific number and then indicate how many units (decimal places) you want to round it to.

 In this example, we show you how to create a table that uses the roundup formula to link to a number and then return a certain number of decimal places.

 Step 2: link to the cell you want to round and add a comma